expo/expo/docs/versions/unversioned/sdk/constants.rst

    A string that is unique to the current session of your app.
 It is different across apps and across multiple launches of the same app.

+.. attribute:: Exponent.Constants.systemFonts

+   A list of the system font names available on the current device.
 .. attribute:: Exponent.Constants.manifest

    The :ref:`manifest <exponent-manifest>` object for the app.